MicrosoftDocs/Viva/WorkplaceAnalytics/Use/pm-home.md

 ---
 ROBOTS: NOINDEX,NOFOLLOW
-title: Workplace Analytics Home page for People Managers
+title: Workplace Analytics Home pages for people managers
-description: Learn how the Workplace Analytics Home page uses industry-based research to show you actionable insights into more effective business outcomes for your team
+description: Learn how the Workplace Analytics Home pages uses industry-based research to show you actionable insights into more effective business outcomes for your team
 author: madehmer
 ms.author: madehmer
 ms.topic: article